-Management's Discussion and Analysis Six Months Ended September 30, 2016
+Management's Discussion and Analysis Nine Months Ended December 31, 2016

-- In November 2015, the Company confirmed the assignment to it of a letter of intent to establish a Joint Venture (the "JV") originally entered into between REC and a leading international designer, builder and operator of rare earth refineries (the "Engineering Company").
+- In December 2015, the Company appointed Gordon J. Fretwell as a director of the Company. - In November 2015, Mr. Rojer Li resigned as director of the Company so that he may spend more time in Asia.
+He will be actively engaged in the facilitation of the multitude of business activities and opportunities that CREC is currently pursuing.
+Mr. Li will continue as an advisor and source of business and business relations for the Company. - In November 2015, the Company confirmed the assignment to it of a letter of intent to establish a Joint Venture (the "JV") originally entered into between REC and a leading international designer, builder and operator of rare earth refineries (the "Engineering Company").
 The objective of the JV is to design, build and operate rare earth processing facilities in which the Company will establish an equity interest.
 Pursuant to the LOI, the Company is to: (i) initiate or secure projects for the JV; (ii) provide project liaison services and project management services; and (iii) facilitate sourcing of concentrate/feedstock and securing customers and off take agreements for such projects.
 The Engineering Company will provide engineering services; project management and execution services; cost estimates; refinery commissioning; and ongoing operations (if requested).
 Each of the JV partners will elect two directors and the four may elect a fifth.
 The directors of the JV will decide on terms and conditions of any design and build contracts presented by the Company.
 The two JV partners are proceeding on this basis but have not yet prepared a formal definitive agreement. - In October 2015, the Company announced signing of a distribution agreement with Ganzhou Zhanhai Industrial and Trade Co., Ltd. ("Ganzhou") for specialty rare earth products including high purity rare earth products.
 The Company has commenced the selling activities. - With this agreement, the Company has the exclusive right to market, distribute and sell Ganzhou's rare earth products in Europe, the Americas, Russia and India and the non-exclusive right in Asia.
 The agreement continues in perpetuity so long as the Company purchases specified minimum values of inventory in two year sequential increments. - In October 2015, the Company appointed Peter Shearing as chief operating officer.
 Mr. Shearing has international business experience in operations, engineering and manufacturing and will be involved with the development and integration of the REC assets. - In September 2015, the Company acquired assets from REC, an affiliated private British Columbia company.
-See Acquisition of CEC Rare Earth Corp Assets below. - In June 2015, the due diligence period pursuant to the Hinton Coal property option agreement lapsed.
-See Exploration and Evaluation Assets below. - Management conducted due diligence and made offers to purchase a European company whose business is complementary to our vertical integration strategy.
-The European company was acquired by another party.
+See Acquisition of CEC Rare Earth Corp Assets below.